youais/gr-turboseti/README.md

 # A turboSETI block for GNU Radio

 This is a GNU Radio Out of Tree (OOT) module for the `DopplerFinder Sink` block.
 The aim of `DopplerFinder Sink` is to perform turboSETI analysis on a `numpy.float32` data matrix stored in RAM.

+For a good example of the intended output of `DopplerFinder Sink`, refer to `ts_multiprocessing_test.py`.

 This code has been tested on Linux.

 ### Dependencies